-The archaeological team from the University of Cambridge, England, will be will be co-led by Christopher Evans, Executive Director, and senior archaeologist Dr. Marcus Brittain of the Cambridge Archaeological Unit (CAU), accompanied by Dr. Oscar Aldred and PhD student Ian Ostericher.
+The archaeological team from the University of Cambridge, England, was co-led by Christopher Evans, Executive Director, and senior archaeologist Dr. Marcus Brittain of the Cambridge Archaeological Unit (CAU), accompanied by Andrew Chaplin and PhD student Ian Ostericher.

 Following his visit to South Georgia in 1775, Captain James Cook reported the abundance of seals breeding on the island’s beaches.
 This attracted the attention of predominantly American and British sealers who descended on the island to harvest fur seals and elephant seals for their valuable pelts and blubber respectively.